Career Development Competencies addressed by the NCDA Career Development Facilitator Curriculum:

-- Ethical and Legal Issues - Follow the CDF code of ethics and know current legislative regulations.
+- Ethical and Legal Issues - Follow the NCDA Code of Ethics and the GCDF Code of Ethics and know current legislative regulations.

 - Career Development Models - Understand career development theories, models, and techniques as they apply to lifelong development, gender, age, and ethnic background.

 - Employability Skills - Know job search strategies and placement techniques, especially in working with specific groups.

 - Training Clients and Peers - Prepare and develop materials for training programs and presentations.